Insight News

 Global demand drives late-year growth

-According to the USDA, Vietnam’s rice shipments are expected to accelerate in the final quarter of 2025, driven by robust import demand from Africa and China.
-Meanwhile, the Philippines’ import suspension could reduce its annual purchase by around 500,000 tonnes, but total imports are still projected to reach 4.9 million tonnes — the highest worldwide.
+The USDA projects that Vietnam’s rice exports will grow faster in the final quarter of 2025, driven by higher import demand from Africa and China.
+Although the Philippines’ import suspension may reduce its total purchases by around 500,000 tonnes, its imports are still forecast to reach 4.9 million tonnes, the highest globally.

-Do Ha Nam, Chairman of the Vietnam Food Association (VFA), expressed confidence that rice exports will comfortably exceed 8 million tonnes this year.
-He emphasized that Vietnam rice export has become synonymous with quality and reliability, supported by increasing brand recognition and strong logistics capacity from the Mekong Delta region.
+According to Do Ha Nam, Chairman of the Vietnam Food Association (VFA), total rice shipments are expected to exceed 8 million tonnes by year-end.
+He affirmed that Vietnamese rice has become a symbol of quality and reliability, supported by efficient logistics from the Mekong Delta region.

 Source: Vnexpress